 Though not factoring hugely in the setup of this story, it’s not a surprise twist or anything that it is Ellen Ripley in the shuttle, last survivor of the Nostromo and hero of the film series.
 It is, however, something that hurt this book a lot more than it helped it.
 To give credit where it is due, Lebbon did do a fine job writing the character.
 She acted just as I’d expect Ripley to and it was easy to imagine Sigourney Weaver performing the role in this story.
 It was hard not to have immediate emotional attachment to her presence as well.
 My brothers and I watched the Alien films countless times growing up, so there was an immediate level of comfort and familiarity from the get-go.

 The problem I have with her inclusion in this book is twofold.
-For one, it cheapens her journey as a character, especially her arc second film.
+For one, it cheapens her journey as a character, especially her arc in the second film.
 She goes through a lot in this book that in many ways mirrors that film, though in less meaningful ways that make her future accomplishments seem less of a big deal.
 For two, it condemns this novel to towing a line.
 If the reader has any familiarity with the franchise (which is more than likely) they can immediately infer that regardless of what goes down Ripley has to a) get away alone and unscathed and b) have no memory of any of it happening.
 This cripples a lot of the tension throughout.
 Most of the book is a desperate, continual fight for survival.
 It was hard to find it compelling with the constant nagging knowledge of how things must turn out.

 The crew of the Marion themselves were not bad, though they were sidelined as far as characterization goes, with the exception of Hoop.
 I liked his outlook, particularly on space travel and his childhood fixations on extraterrestrial life.
 He had a good moral compass and desire to do right by everyone around him, yet his life in space was a selfish choice, having all but left a wife and kids behind to pursue work out among the stars.
 This gave him some appreciable depth.
 Some of the others stood out a little too, such the science officer Sneddon, who is oddly fascinated with the aliens despite the horror they present.
 There were glimmers of personality in all of the core group who lasted throughout most of the book, but they were just that: glimmers.
 I wish I could have gotten to know them all better.